What is the event?

 Who is this event for and why should I come?

-This one-day event is for anyone interested in connecting with cutting-edge research and practice on collective intelligence design.
+This event is for anyone interested in connecting with cutting-edge research and practice on collective intelligence design.
 We welcome researchers interested in exploring how bringing together different disciplines can help us advance the field of collective intelligence design.
 For civil servants and other public sector policy leads as well as entrepreneurs and innovators in charities, the event will be an opportunity to learn about new methods and tools for solving complex social issues.
 The event will also be of interest to funders of social innovation interested in understanding how best to invest in and support the use of collective intelligence.

 What’s on offer?

 The day is packed with practical sessions on how best to design for collective intelligence.
-Whether you are interested in learning from great talks and discussions or taking part in interactive workshops and contributing your insights there is something on offer for you.
+Whether you are interested in learning from great talks and discussions or taking part in interactive workshops and contributing your insights, there is something on offer for you.

 Speakers will be announced over the course of the summer.
 Please note that the programme is subject to change.